habib256/thymioHTTP/README.md

-# thymioHTTP is based on thymio-js-api-demo
+# thymioHTTP create an HTTP access to the thymio-device-manager

+2020-07-20 VERHILLE Arnaud

-So this is a simple javascript node-based application that try to mimic the old obsolete asebahttp.
+This is a javascript node-based application that provide a REST interface with introspection for Aseba devices like Thymio(s).

 ## Getting started

-### Install aseba studio
+### Install Thymio Suite 2.x

 https://www.thymio.org/fr/programmer/